davekch/dotfile-manager/README.md

 to file your dotfiles

 ## usage
+### install dotfiles from a repository
-keep your dotfiles in this repository. for example
+keep your dotfiles in this or in a separate repository. for example
 ```text
 .
 ├── .config